jangyoqr/DataScience/README.md

 ![Image here]()

 ### Task 4
 Write a report why the three methods - `rankLangs, rankLangsUsingIndex, rankLangsReduceByKey` - of counting shows different performaces.
-To help you to dig into Spark detail, you can refer articles from web - [Google search result](https://goo.gl/eFzMcm)
+To help you to dig into Spark detail, you can refer articles from web - [Google search result](https://goo.gl/eFzMcm).
+In the report, you have to write how you interpret and analyze the result by using Spark WebUI - screen capture is highly recommended.

 Ack.
 The contents and source codes are referenced from [coursera](https://www.coursera.org/learn/scala-spark-big-data/home/welcome)